5argon/NotchSolution/.Documentation/HowTo.md

 ![padless1](images/toomuch1.gif)

-Now you may wish the original padding should become zero when a notch is present, or you wish there should be an adjustable "influence" of `SafeAreaPadding`.
+You could use `influence` field on the `SafeAreaPadding`, but you may not want it to affect other `RectTransform` that may be under the same parent.

-However I won't add those features.
-The solution is to creatively use non-edge (custom) anchoring so that the gather point is moved up, but not really at the center yet.
+One another solution is to creatively use non-edge (custom) anchoring so that the gather point is moved up, but not really at the center yet.
 (Where if the anchor point is at exact center, the padding would not influence the layout at all.)

-This way, you already have an **adjustable influence** how much the padding should affect.
+This way, you already have an adjustable influence **only for this `RectTransform`** how much the padding should affect.
 Make sure the upper side with notch is still not sinking in the case that you are using `SafeBalanced` mode.
+Also check your UI well with other aspects such as iPad - iPhone if it still translates well under this "hack".

 ![padless2](images/toomuch2.gif)